 Although analytics play a lesser role in the early days of B2B startups, there’s a point – usually when your pilot is in the hands of customers – when analytics help you understand the drivers of B2B product-market fit (revenue, engagement and growth).

 Throw away all the things that people say and look at what clients actually do.
-Who implemented your product?
+Who actually implemented your product?
 What are they using it for?
 What value are they getting out of it?

 Validate the pilot or product metrics: